-After a little more exploring the city and enjoying the views over Princes Street Gardens I decided it was time to tick that whisky box at one of Edinburgh’s best visitor attractions.
+After a little more exploring in the city and enjoying the views over Princes Street Gardens I decided it was time to tick that whisky box at one of Edinburgh’s best visitor attractions.
 I didn’t know what to expect from The Scotch Whisky Experience, but when it comes to things to do in Edinburgh I can strongly recommend this attraction.
 It all started with me sitting inside a whisky barrel and going on an interactive journey with the ghost of Douglas McIntyre.
 Sounds fun already doesn’t it?

 I learned lots about making whisky and how the taste and colour varies depending on the region it comes from.
 When I left the exhibition I really felt like I had had fun and I learned lots of new things.
 If you were visiting Edinburgh with kids you could still visit here, but maybe not let them taste the samples!

 Whether you are spending 1 day or 2 days in Edinburgh, I’d strongly recommend that a visit to The Scotch Whisky Experience makes it onto your list of things to do.